 Sure, you probably already know to see the Eiffel Tower and the Louvre.
 But if you really want to see authentic Paris life, you need to escape the typical tourist haunts and check out where the locals go.
+(Hint: hop on one of our Paris city tours, which are entirely led by locals-in-the-know.)
 For a blend of local tips and city classics, check out this guide to things to do in Paris, from our City of Love locals.

 Shop at Marché des Enfants Rouges

 Known in English as ‘Market of the Red Children,’ this is the oldest market in Paris.
 Tucked behind the busy Rue de Bretagne in the heart of the Marais, it is also one of the most extraordinary markets in the city, overflowing with delicious fresh farmers’ products.
 This market is the best place for a gourmet lunch, thanks to tasty food stalls selling snacks from all over the world: delicious Italian pasta with black truffle, authentic French crêpes, and the most amazing tajines.
 A must-do in Paris!

 Sip coffee atop the Institut du Monde Arabe